azulverdosa/ReadMe/README.md

 ### Run Locally

-1. Clone repo locally
+1. Clone repo locally.
-2. Run `npm install` in your bash/command line
+2. Run `npm install` in your bash/command line in the main project folder.
-3. Run `npm start` in your bash/command line
+3. Run `npm start` in your bash/command line in the UI folder.
 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Run `npm run dev` in your bash/command line in the API folder.
+6. Open [http://localhost:XXXX](http://localhost:XXXX) to view it in the browser.

 ### Available Commands

-In the project directory, you can run:

-`"npm start" : "react-scripts start"`,

-The app is built using `create-react-app` so this command Runs the app in Development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You also need to run the server file as well to completely run the app.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-`"npm run build": "react-scripts build"`,
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+`npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.

+`npm run dev`

+Runs the server.
+Open [http://localhost:XXXX](http://localhost:XXXX) to view it in your browser.
+I am also using nodemon.

+`npm test`

+Launches the test runner in the interactive watch mode.

+`npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
-Your app will be ready to deploy!

-`"npm run test": "react-scripts test"`,

-Launches the test runner in the interactive watch mode.

-`"npm run dev": "concurrently "nodemon server" "npm run start"`,

-For running the server and app together I am using nodemon concurrently, this helps a lot in the MERN application as it runs both the server (client and server) concurrently.
-So you can work on them both together.

 ## Usage